hisekaldma/Polyhymnia/documentation/index.md

     K1 = x _ x _
     K2 = x x x x

 If you have parallel definitions that are of different lengths, they will loop until they all end at the same time.
-For example, if one definition is two bars, and another is three bars, the entire thing will play 2 x 3 = 6 bars.
+For example, if one definition is two bars, and another is three bars, the entire rule will play 2 x 3 = 6 bars.

     Play = S1 S2